Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Why entrepreneurs should consider a government loan

-Government loan programs help businesses that would otherwise be denied funding — because of a lack of credit, an unproven business model or other reasons — secure financing because banks consider the federal government a reliable debtor.
+Government loan programs help businesses that might face challenges securing traditional financing — whether due to lack of credit, an unproven business model or other factors — by providing federal backing that reduces lender risk.
 Consider the following benefits:

 • Easier loan terms: Government loans often have lower fees and interest rates and longer repayment terms.
 In many cases, your initial down payment will also be smaller, making government loans more accessible than their private counterparts.